Bylaws (Revised by Board action March 9, 2017)

 Section 4.
 The Chair will be the chief executive officer of the IPMA.
 It will be the duty of the Chair to preside at all meetings of the Board of Directors and to have general supervision of the affairs of the IPMA.
 The Chair or his/her designee will execute on behalf of the IPMA all contracts, deeds, conveyances, and other instruments in writing that may be required or authorized by the Board of Directors for the proper and necessary transaction of the business of the IPMA.
 The Chair will appoint all committee members and committee Chairs.

 Section 5.
 It will be the duty of the Vice-Chair to act in the absence or disability of the Chair and to perform such other duties as may be assigned to him or her by the Chair of the Board.
 In the absence of the Chair, the execution by the Vice-Chair on behalf of the IPMA of any instrument will have the same force and effect as if it were executed on behalf of the IPMA by the Chair.
-The Vice-Chair will secure an independent review of the IPMA financial records every even numbered fiscal year, or whenever the responsibility for keeping the financial records changes hands.
+The Vice-Chair will secure an independent review of the IPMA financial records every even numbered fiscal year, or whenever the responsibility for keeping the financial records changes hands, or at the request of the Board.

 Section 6.
 The Secretary-Treasurer will be responsible for keeping the IPMA records including but not limited to minutes of regular meetings of the Board and associate membership meetings.
 Functions of the Secretary-Treasurer may be delegated.
 The Secretary-Treasurer will be the custodian of all books, correspondence, and papers relating to the business of the IPMA.
 The Secretary-Treasurer will have general charge of the finances of the IPMA.
 When necessary and proper, the Secretary-Treasurer will endorse on behalf of the IPMA all checks, drafts, notes, and other obligations and evidences of the payment of money to the IPMA or coming into the Secretary-Treasurer's possession, in such bank or banks as may be selected by the Board of Directors.
 The Secretary-Treasurer will keep full and accurate account of all receipts and disbursements of the IPMA in books which will be open at all times to the inspection of the Board of Directors.
 The out-going Secretary-Treasurer will present to the Board of Directors at the first Board meeting following the end of the fiscal year the Annual Report containing the financial report for the prior year along with summaries of the year’s accomplishments.
 The Secretary-Treasurer will produce monthly financial statements that show account balances and income and expenses for the preceding month.
 The Secretary-Treasurer will make the annual IPMA filing and pay appropriate fees in order to keep the IPMA in good standing.
 As stated under Section 3 of Article V, the Secretary-Treasurer recruits a slate of candidates for the vacant board positions.
 In November of each year the slate of candidates are presented to the Board of Directors for nominations to fill the vacant positions.
 The Board elects or re-elects Directors by majority vote.
 Results are announced in December and new and re-elected Directors will assume their duties in January.